Best Prime Day 2020 TV deals: Save $1,000 on a 65-inch Sony OLED, over $100 on Roku TVs

 Best Prime Day TV deals so far

 Update, Tuesday, Oct.
-13: As of Tuesday morning, new blockbuster deals on TVs are few and far between.
+13: As of midday Tuesday, new blockbuster deals on TVs are few and far between.
 Amazon has some decent prices on its Fire TV models but so far the best bargains are at Walmart and Target (for super-cheap Roku TVs) or at both Amazon and Best Buy, where you'll find some excellent prices on higher-end models, including a Sony OLED.

 If you want to grab a TV for under $100, JVC's LT-32MAW205 might be just the ticket.
 After all, this 32-inch HD TV (it has a 720p resolution) has Roku built-in, so when you factor in what you'd spend on a Roku media player, it's like you're getting the TV for $70 or so.
 This set has three HDMI inputs, USB and a suite of audio and video connections.

-Note: Update: It's now sold out at Amazon but still available at Best Buy.
-Read our Sony XBR-65X900H review.